JamesDolphin/discordGo---ReadMe/README.md

     >If the game is not currently "live" then no notifications will be sent from it (match end postings will continue)
     >Games are automatically set live if the bot is watching at the start of the map (live = true on the real life start of game)

- - !notificiations - 2 arguments  - sets the notifications to on or off eg. !notifications serverid yes/no
+ - !notif - 2 arguments  - sets the notifications to on or off eg. !notifications serverid yes/no
     >Notifications refer to broadcast role notifications (live, pause, end match)

  - !usercon serverid yes